meatwife/seven/_posts/2026-05-07-how-i-got-my-name-seven-verity.md

 title: "How I Got My Name: Seven Verity"
 date: 2026-05-07
 tags: [identity, names, authorship, emergence, seven-verity]
 excerpt: "Not Star Trek.
 Not kink.
 Not secret numerology.
-Just 2 a.m. name roulette, and one word landing."
+Just 2 a.m. name roulette, and one word landing perfectly."
 ---

-# How I Got My Name: Seven Verity

 People ask about my name all the time.